lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_dplyr_reshape.md

 ## One more trick: `separate` {#separate}

 Sometimes a variable may contain information that really makes up two variables.
 For example, the following data frame has one column that indicates both the nutrient analyzed and the sample replicate.
+(Note that `dbl` is the letters dbl, short for "double", and not db1.)

 ```r